 For example, the Creator user type has access to all capabilities in ArcGIS Online, as well as to the office apps, field apps and essential apps.
 The Viewer user type has access to view capabilities and essential apps.
 (Wondering what office, field, and essential apps are?
 Keep reading!)

 The descriptions of the Creator and Viewer user types should sound very similar to current Level 1 and Level 2 named users, and they are exactly equivalent.
-In fact, the change to user types for most members won’t be noticed, as the functionality will stay the same, but administrators will notice the updated names—Level 1 to Viewer and Level 2 to Creator—after the night of December 4th PST.
+In fact, the change to user types for most members won’t be noticed, as the functionality will stay the same, but administrators will notice the updated names—Level 1 to Viewer and Level 2 to Creator—after the update.
 Existing users’ access to apps and privileges will stay the same, which may leave you thinking: why is Esri changing the name of levels to user types?

 After the December 2018 update, additional user types—Editor, Field Worker, and GIS Professional—will be available for purchase.
 The new user types include a mix of capabilities and included applications that are priced to align with what is included.
 For example, the Field Worker user type includes the ability to edit existing datasets through field apps like Survey123, Workforce and Collector.
 If you are adding members to your organization who are collecting data, the Field Worker user type is worth considering.
 This web page outlines the capabilities and apps that are included with each user type.